-In two previous posts I covered how food retailers can maintain a positive cash flow while paying for energy projects through on-bill financing and even traditional financing.
+In two previous posts, we covered how food retailers can maintain positive cash flow while paying for energy projects through on-bill financing and even traditional financing.
 These are great options for energy-efficiency retrofits in refrigeration, LED lighting, and other food store equipment, where project costs are relatively low and simple payback is quick.
 But what about high-dollar, building-envelope projects and other capital improvements that might include renewable energy technologies, as well as energy-efficiency products?
 For that, there’s PACE: property-assessed clean energy programs.

 PACE for commercial buildings

 PACE is a relatively new financing model available to building owners in which private investors cover 100 percent of up-front project costs, and the funds are repaid through property taxes.
 To date, 29 states and Washington, D.C. have adopted legislation for commercial property programs.
 (PACENation provides a comprehensive list of program availability.)

 PACE enables store owners to overcome many of the issues that deter them (and other property owners) from adopting renewable energy solutions and making deeper building-performance upgrades.
 With the long financing terms, ranging from a minimum of 5 years up to 20 years depending on the project, store owners can maintain a positive cash flow – and increase property value – on projects that have a long simple payback time.

 Further, this does not keep you bound to the property: PACE assessments are tied to the property and automatically transfer to the new owner should you decide to sell the building.
 Another attractive feature is that energy incentives and rebates, as well as tax credits, can be used to offset projects costs or pay down the loan.

 Projects that are a good fit with PACE